sinch/ruby-two-factor-auth/README.md

-#Ruby on Rails Two Factor Authentication for User Phone Numbers
+#Ruby on Rails Two Factor Authentication for User Phone Numbers - Pt.
+1

 More and more websites and apps rely on knowing your phone number and in many cases using that number for two factor authentication (more info about [2FA here](https://www.sinch.com/opinion/what-is-two-factor-authentication/)).